-This program is taught by academics who have strong industry links and current professional experience in the primary education sector.
+Your subjects will be taught by academics who have strong links to educational institutions and current professional experience in the primary education sector.

 Guest lecturers are chosen specifically to ensure that you are exposed to current and emerging developments in education.